-Although the least densely populated country in Europe, Iceland is fast becoming a popular family ecotour destination.
+Although the least densely populated country in Europe, Iceland family travel is fast becoming a popular option.
 Situated on the Mid-Atlantic Ridge and about the size of Kentucky, the “land of fire and ice” is a country with a rich geological landscape of volcanoes, mountains and hot springs.
 Iceland is safe to travel, clean and offers many enriching activities for all age groups.

 Icelanders are also very environmentally conscious.
 Given that more than 30 post-glacial volcanoes have erupted in the past 200 hundred years – the most recent being the Eyjafjallajökull volcano in 2010 – the resulting natural hot water supplies much of the population with pollution-free and inexpensive heating, and rivers are also harnessed to provide inexpensive hydroelectric power.
 The environment is important to Icelanders and the use of hydrogen and other new sources of energy is already becoming a reality.

 In 2008, Iceland embarked on the largest conservation project in its history.
 The establishment of the Vatnajökull National Park created the biggest park in Europe.
 It occupies 12% of the country and offers a study of its ice caps, outlet glaciers and volcanic activity in addition to guided nature interpretation tours and children’s activities.